Dr Linda Rhen

-Welcome to the Career Studies Program, a U.S. Department of Education approved Comprehensive Transition Program (CTP), where individuals can obtain a high-quality, individualized post-secondary education that leads to social and professional networks, careers, and a bright future.
+Welcome to the Career Studies Program, a U.S. Department of Education approved Comprehensive Transition Program (CTP), where individuals with intellectual disabilities can obtain a high-quality, individualized post-secondary education that leads to social and professional networks, careers, and a bright future.
 Career Studies is an inclusive two-year, four-semester program that includes academic and social enrichment, career exploration, and practical work experiences.
 Our program mission is to provide enriching and inclusive post-secondary education and career exploration experiences that lead to independence and competitive employment.

 Program Themes and Principles

 - Embracing Diversity

 - Exploring Careers

 - Importance of Work and Career